 Concurrent use of lorlatinib with medicinal products that are strong CYP3A4/5 inhibitors and grapefruit juice products may increase lorlatinib plasma concentrations.
 An alternative concomitant medicinal product with less potential to inhibit CYP3A4/5 should be considered (see section 4.5).
 If a strong CYP3A4/5 inhibitor must be co-administered, the starting lorlatinib dose of 100 mg once daily should be reduced to once daily 75 mg dose (see sections 4.5 and 5.2).
-If concurrent use of the strong CYP3A4/5 inhibitor is discontinued, lorlatinib should be resumed at the dose used prior to the initiation of the strong CYP3A4/5 inhibitor and after a washout period of 3 to 5 half-lives of the strong CYP3A4/5 inhibitor.
+If concurrent use of the strong CYP3A4/5 inhibitor is discontinued, lorlatinib should be resumed at the dose used prior to the initiation of the strong CYP3A4/5 inhibitor.